ktu100/React-State-Management/README.md

-This is a github repo created by me for sole puropose of learning and understanding of how different hooks work in reactJS
+This github repo contains concepts related to hooks in ReactJS and how each of them works